Imbirel/release-tracker/README.md

 This is an app for tracking new releases in the field of films, games, and other things.

 ## About The Project

-You can configure browser support in the file `.browserslistrc`.
-The project uses Tailwind CSS v4.
-He is designed for Safari 16.4+, Chrome 111+, and Firefox 128+.
-If you need to support older browsers, please downgrade to v3 until your browser support requirements change.

 ### Built With